drvinceknight/pfm/book/building-tools/01-variables-conditionals-loops/how/main.md

   name: python3
 ---

-# How
+# How to

 ## Define an integer variable

-To define an integer variable we use the `=` operator which is the assignment operator.
-We create the name of the variable then the assignment operator followed by the integer value.
+To define an integer variable use the `=` operator which is the assignment operator.
+Create the name of the variable then the assignment operator followed by the integer value.

 ````{tip}